 Emitter: Modifiers Tab

-Effect of icons on the modifiers
+Effect of icons on the modifiers/deformers/effectors

-Only Modifiers in Same System
+Only in Same System

 The alternative is to create two System objects with one emitter under each System object.
-Then create the modifiers which affect emitter 1 as child objects of the same System object and check the 'Only modifiers in same System' switch.
+Then create the modifiers which affect emitter 1 as child objects of the same System object and check the 'Only in Same System' switch.
 Do the same for emitter 2's modifiers.
 Now emitter 1 and emitter 2 are only affected by the modifiers in the same System object as themselves.
 All other modifiers - in other System objects, or not in a System object at all - are ignored.

 Note that this will only work if the emitter is in the object hierarchy under a System object.
 If the emitter is in the root of the object manager, or in some other object chain, this setting will have no effect.